ylee35/junior_design/README.md

 (Note: The def.cpp files included in this repo reference a serverAddress variable that is the local IP address of our computer.
 To successfully run the server, change this IP address to the address of your personal computer.)

-If you want to go beyond & use the LCD screen, navigate to the main branch to find the files regarding the final iiteration of the LCD Screen.
+If you want to go beyond & use the LCD screen, navigate to the LCD folder.
 The LCD Screen prints what state the bot is in.

-For the LCD Screen:
-The functions.cpp, functions.h, & def.h files are labeled "LCD Screen Code for States".
-The main.cpp & platform.ini files are labeled "LCD Screen FINAL CODE using I2C".
-The def.cpp file is labeled "LCD Screen WebSocket Working w Halligan Server".

 Happy Roboting!
 Meow